TheGoldenEye/polka-store/README.md

 If you do not want to start from scratch, you can copy the databases from the data/example directory to the data directory.
-The program will continue scanning the blockchain from the last block in the database.
+The program will continue scanning the blockchain from the last block found in the database.
 If the data directory is empty, the database is created and the blockchain is scanned from the beginning.

 This is the status of the databases in the example directory: